Abakaliki: Climate

+Sunlight

+The length of the day in Abakaliki doesn't vary substantially over the course of the year, staying within 29 minutes of 12 hours throughout.

 Infrastructure

 Abakaliki lies at the intersection of the Enugu, Afikpo and Ogoja Roads.
 Abakaliki also hosts a Federal hospital, which has largely contributed to the affordability of public healthcare delivery in the city and the state.
-There have been massive infrastructural developments ongoing in the urban center in recent years; these include road construction, shopping malls and market places, trans-African Highway fly-over bridges at Presco and Spera-in-Deo junctions, amongst others.
+There have been massive infrastructural developments ongoing in the urban centre in recent years; these include road construction, shopping malls and market places, trans-African Highway fly-over bridges at Presco and Spera-in-Deo junctions, amongst others.

 Education

 Ebonyi State University main campus is located on the outskirts of the city.

 Religion

 Abakaliki people like other southeastern Nigerians are predominantly Christian.
 Other religious faiths like Traditionalist, Islam, etc. are practiced by handfuls of natives as well as non-natives from other parts of the country.
 Roman Catholic, Presbyterian, Anglican and Pentecostal missions are the dominant Christian faiths.
 On March 1, 1973, the city was made the seat of the Roman Catholic Diocese of Abakaliki.